DependableSystemsLab/ThingsJS/guide/tutorials/Videostreamer.md

 * When multiple calls to setImmediate() are made, the callback functions are queued for execution in the order in which they are created.
 The entire callback queue is processed every event loop iteration.
 If an immediate timer is queued from inside an executing callback, that timer will not be triggered until the next event loop iteration.

-* The reason for doing this for writing the code according to the migration part.
+* The usage of setImmediate shows how this code DOES NOT block the event loop, which was the entire point of writing the Factorial code in this fashion.